 All persons making application for annexation shall deposit with the District the required fees.
 In the event an environmental impact report is required to be prepared, the estimated cost of preparation and processing of the report shall be deposited with the District prior to the employment of the person or firm which will prepare the report.
-All additional fees required shall be deposited by the applicant has the District will file the Contificate of Convolution to a product the convolution.

-before the District will file the Certificate of Completion to complete the annexation process.
+All additional fees required shall be deposited by the applicant before the District will file the Certificate of Completion to complete the annexation process.
 Any excess fees deposited will be returned to the applicant upon completion of the annexation.